JasonDormier/city_explorer_api/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

 ## Collaborators
-Brendan Smith
+* Brendan Smith

-Seamus Brown
+* Seamus Brown

-Stephen Webber
+* Stephen Webber

+* Chance Harmon

 ## Time

-Number and name of feature: Location and weather constructor
+## Number and name of feature: Location and weather constructor

 Estimate of time needed to complete: 2 hours